-This course uses a variety of web resources that require a good Internet connection and an up-to-date browser.
-You should use the latest version of Mozilla Firefox or Google Chrome.
+This course uses a variety of web resources that require a good Internet connection and an up-to date browser.
+You should use the latest version of Mozilla Firefox for best results with OpenLMS, but Microsoft Edge also works well.
+Unfortunately, Google products do not work well with Open LMS.
+Do not use Google slides, Google Docs, ect for written assignments.
+The formatting of an assignment in MLA is worth at least 10 points and there is no guarantee that format will still be in place if you submit a Google Doc.
+Use Microsoft Word for written assignments.
 Other technology requirements will be listed in your Open LMS course.